Jason Parham

 Jason Parham (born 1986) is an American writer and editor.
 He is senior writer at Wired and the founder and editor-in-chief of the literary magazine Spook.
-He was previously an editor at Gawker and The Fader, and his work has also appeared in The New York Times Book Review, The Awl, The Atlantic, The Village Voice, and The New York Times Magazine.
+He was previously an editor at Gawker and The Fader, and his work has also appeared in the Los Angeles Times, The New York Times Book Review, The Awl, The Atlantic, The Village Voice, and The New York Times Magazine.

 Early life

 Parham is from Los Angeles, California, growing up in the Ladera Heights area.

 Career

 Prior to joining Wired magazine, Parham had also been an editor at Gawker, The Fader and Complex, drawing particular notice for commentary on a range of topics, including Outkast, Ferguson, police brutality, and diversity in book publishing, journalism and other media.
-Wired described Parham's tenure at Gawker as "one of the site’s more visible advocates for inclusion."
+Wired described Parham's tenure at Gawker as "one of the site's more visible advocates for inclusion."
+Other publications for which he has written include the Los Angeles Times, The New York Times Book Review, The Awl, The Atlantic, The Village Voice, and The New York Times Magazine.

-Brooklyn Magazine named the "veteran writer and editor" to its 2016 list of "100 Most Influential People in Brooklyn Culture."
-Honoring Parham on a "32 Under 32" list of "individuals who exhibit the professionalism, hard work, values and talents to lead the reimagining of possibilities for tomorrow’s business culture," Magic Johnson described Parham as a "successful writer" and "cultural connoisseur."
+Brooklyn Magazine named the "veteran writer and editor" to its 2016 list of "100 Most Influential People in Brooklyn Culture".
+Honoring Parham on a "32 Under 32" list of "individuals who exhibit the professionalism, hard work, values and talents to lead the reimagining of possibilities for tomorrow's business culture", Magic Johnson described Parham as a "successful writer" and "cultural connoisseur".